Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: ConCue

-\textbf{Transformer-Based Multimodal Fusion Module.} As shown in \cref{decoder}, each tower of the fusion module corresponds to the fusion of each cue feature $T \in \{T_p, T_b, T_e\}$ with the visual feature $F_i$.
-Take the cue feature $T_p$ as an example.
-We feed the queries $Q_h$ and $Q_o$ into the module, passing them through the first two attention blocks of one tower:
+To integrate contextual cues derived from large VLMs into conventional HOI detection methods, we develop a transformer-based feature extraction module with a multi-tower architecture.
+This module primarily consists of (1)~\textbf{multiple cue-driven decoders} that extract cue-aware visual features from various contextual cues and (2) a \textbf{feature fusion component} that combines these cue-aware features with the original visual features.
+It is utilized within both the context-aware instance and interaction decoders of ConCue to guide and enhance the extraction of visual features.

-To incorporate cue features into the learning of $E_h$ and $E_o$, we add a new multi-head attention layer into the vanilla transformer.
-Then, we replace the keys (K) and values (V) with $T_p$ and feed the output into a feed-forward network.
-Formally, the process of obtaining the output from this tower can be described as follows:
+\textbf{Multiple Cue-Driven Decoders.} As illustrated in Figure~\ref{decoder}, the module features a multi-tower structure, with each tower associated with a different cue-driven decoder.
+Each cue-driven decoder is responsible for extracting visual features corresponding to a specific cue feature $T_i \in \mathcal{T}$.
+Taking the cue feature $T_i$ as an example, we feed the queries $Q$ into the module, passing them through the first two attention blocks of one tower:

-Similarly, the visual cue features $T_b$ and $T_e$ are separately fused with visual features using the other two towers of the fusion module.
-Finally, we aggregate the output of three towers to formulate the output $E_h$ and $E_o$.
-The details are provided as follows:
+where ${X}_I$ is the visual feature of an image.
+Next, we introduce a new Cross-Attention layer to the vanilla transformer to obtain the cue-aware visual feature.
+Specifically, we replace the keys (K) and values (V) with $T_i$: